WTTJ/welcome-bits/README.md

 3. [Odyssey Design System](https://odyssey.okta.design)

 > Odyssey is a new open-source project from Okta that provides users with a design system.
-Its UI includes lots of components related to sign-in and sign-up, as you would expect given what Okta’s business is, and there is a strong focus on accessibility.
+Its UI includes lots of components related to sign-in and sign-up, as you would expect given what Okta’s business is, and there’s a strong focus on accessibility.

 *Shawarma, head of engineering*

 4. [The fire at OVH](https://twitter.com/olesovhcom/status/1369478732247932929?s=19)

 > Millions of websites in France have been disrupted by the fire that broke out at OVH’s Strasbourg data center on March 10.
-It was a terrible event that should remind engineering teams everywhere how important it is to anticipate the worst happening.
+It was a terrible event that should remind engineering teams everywhere how important it is to be prepared for the worst happening.

 *Stéphane, full-stack lead developer*